aav7fl/website/_pages_standalone/resume.md

 ## Experience

+### Senior Software Engineer at Gordon Food Service

+<div class="date">Jan 2024 - Present</div>

+- Works on integrating GenAI into pieces of our business to improve new customer retention
+- Makes customer onboarding a breeze by integrating GenAI with our chatbot
+  - This process creates new order guides for customers based on restaurant name, style, and their uploaded menus

 ### Senior Full Stack Developer at Gordon Food Service

-<div class="date">Nov 2021 - Present</div>
+<div class="date">Nov 2021 - Dec 2023</div>

-- Guides conversations between product owners and developers to arrive at the realistic solution for everyone
+- Guided conversations between product owners and developers to arrive at the realistic solution for everyone
-- Leads and reviews technical discussions for our code
+- Lead and reviewed technical discussions for our code
-- Organizes and defines work for developers on the team
+- Organized and defined work for developers on the team
-- Continually manages and upgrades Terraform/Helm/Kubernetes apis
+- Continually managed and upgraded Terraform/Helm/Kubernetes apis

 ### Full Stack Developer at Gordon Food Service